kubera/kubera.github.com/_posts/2015-01-24-jobseeking-with-owl.md

 On the last screen, I called the reasoner to classify.
 The result is that _StefanWagner_ was classified to be a sub class of _Vacancy1_.

 This is the simplest use-case.
 In real, there would be many more job seekers, vacancies and skills.
-The point is that the machine can assign candidates to a open positions by it self out of a model.
+The point is that the machine can assign candidates to an open position by itself out of a model.

 I used [Protégé][protege] to model this example but you can also use a java library like [Apache-Jena][jena] or the [OWL-API][owlapi] in our source code.